-In the practice of Buddhism, one learns the formless Dharma.
-The mind must gradually detach from the mundane world; only when the mind departs from the secular and abandons attachments can it gradually become pure and unconditioned, thereby aligning with the unconditioned Dharma beyond the mundane world.
-If even the most ordinary worldly festival causes one to care and conform, binding the mind tightly to the mundane without cultivating detachment, how can liberation be attained?
-The worldly are hopelessly vulgar, while practitioners ultimately seek to transcend the mundane.
-Therefore, we must not become too entangled with worldly affairs, sinking deeply into the mundane realm without awareness or escape.
-To act contrary to the Way—when will we ever tread the great path of liberation?
+In the practice of Buddhism, one learns the formless Dharma, and the mind must gradually detach from the secular world.
+Only when the mind is free from the mundane and its forms can it gradually become pure and non-active, aligning with the non-active Dharma beyond the world.
+If even the most ordinary secular holiday is something to care about and follow along with, binding the mind tightly to the mundane world, how can one attain liberation without cultivating some detachment?
+Secular people are vulgar and unbearable, while practitioners ultimately aim to transcend the mundane.
+Therefore, we must not become too entangled with worldly affairs, sinking deeply into the secular realm without knowing how to extricate ourselves.
+If we run counter to the Way, when will we ever set foot on the great path of liberation?

 0